jvhansen08/TerimnatorExam/Tips.md

 - B solves chicken and egg problem.
 Tricker than question 3 algorithms to implement.
 Show the map and discuss it
 - C Lookup the cost of all the sensors.
 - D (Grad students) Orb slam algorithm outside.
 (Will discuss ROS in class Robot Operating System).
 Talk about specifically which landmarks you could see and what the distances were.
+- Potentially use a QR code or marking on the ground for the robot to localize itself.
+(Sep 25 2023)

 Question 5